zhangyi-hu/pymcef/README.rst

 =======
 PyMCEF is a python package that can generate efficient frontier based on Monte Carlo simulated returns.

-PyMCEF is based on Post-modern portfolio theory (PMPT).
+PyMCEF is based on axiomatic Second-order Stochastic dominance portfolio theory.

 Absolute SemiDeviation and Fixed-target expected under performance are used as the risk measure for this stochastic programming problem.